 Here is another medicine ball workout to try.

-Not only that, engaging in an intense exercise after 45 minutes to an hour of weight training, guarantees that the activity right after immediately uses up fat as the main source of energy.
+Engaging in an intense exercise after 45 minutes to an hour of weight training, might guarantee that the activity right after immediately uses up fat as the primary source of energy.

 In other words, the window right after your weight workout session is prime fat-burning time.
 So make the most out of it.